 Our club is run by our students, for our students.
 An elected committee of 18 senior members of the club are responsible for the day to day running of the club, reflecting the needs and aspirations of individuals pursing elite-level sport and world-class education alongside one another.

-Ed joined UBBC in 2015, having rowed at St Edwards School Oxford, and swiftly took up a project with the women's squad.
-His work has brought the standard of Bristol Women's Rowing up to a new high, culminating in a record 4th place in the Championship 8+ at BUCS Regatta 2018.
+Ed joined UBBC in 2015 as our Development Coach.
+Having rowed at St Edwards School Oxford, and swiftly took up a project with the women’s squad.
+His work has brought the standard of Bristol Women’s Rowing up to a new high, culminating in a record 4th place in the Championship 8+ at BUCS Regatta 2018.
+He took on the role of Head Coach in September 2019.